bluenviron/mediamtx/README.md

 ### HLS general usage

-HLS is a media format that allows to embed live streams into web pages.
+HLS is a stream protocol that allows to embed live streams into web pages.
+It works by splitting the stream into segments and serving these segments with the HTTP protocol.
 Every stream published to the server can be accessed with a web browser by visiting:

 ```
 http://localhost:8888/mystream